joe07734/home-lights/README.md

 I run it on a linux server as two services, one for full automation and one just for the porch light.

-It requires Ruby 3.4+, rbenv, openhue, and curl.
+It requires Ruby 3.0 or newer, rbenv, openhue, and curl.

+If you just want to see it run, try

+`% home-lights joe --no_lights --scaling --verbose` (openhue and curl not required)

+and

+`% home-lights porch --no_lights --verbose` (openhue not required, but it needs curl to get the sunset time)

 ## Development
 I stop the services and run it from the command line when working on it.